Published on 07-23-2011 10:00 AM

-Universal Life Church Inter-Tribal is a community.
+Universal Life Intertribal is a community.
 We mostly orient on the religious and spiritual.
 We do have a decidedly Pagan atmosphere, but all paths and beliefs are welcome.
-Ordainment by the Universal Life Church is not required to join and participate at ULC Tribal.
+Ordainment by the Universal Life Church is not required to join and participate at UL Tribal.
 Just the ability to accept, tolerate and respect others with different and diverse religious and spiritual beliefs.

 The discussions on our vBulletin board cover topics about religions and spirituality, but there are also a lot of discussion areas to meet with and talk to others about almost anything.
 Having fun is foremost and we feel that Tribal is a great place to meet friends worldwide, have serious discussions, or just goof off, let the air out of your shoes, and let your hair down.

-Our primary purpose is to represent the Universal Life Church in a positive manner and provide a safe place for people on the Internet.
+Our primary purpose is to promote religious and spiritual tolerance, as well as provide a safe harbor for people on the Internet.
 Our site also includes an arcade for members, a daily crossword puzzle and many other features .
-We also have a photo gallery so you can share pictures about your life with others.
+We have a photo gallery so you can share pictures about your life with others.
 There are many other extras that come with membership.
 All work and no play makes for a dull Tribal member!

 We hope that you'll decide to join us and hang around.
 There are a lot of people here who have been waiting to meet you!